spectrocloud/librarium/content/docs/04.5-devx/04-resource-quota.md

 </WarningBox>

-If a user attempts to create a virtual cluster that needs more resources than the cluster group allows, the request will be denied because it goes over the cluster group's defined limits.
+If a user attempts to create a virtual cluster that needs more resources than the cluster group allows, the request will be denied because it exceeds the cluster group's defined limits.

 Refer to the [Create and Manage Cluster Groups](/clusters/cluster-groups/create-cluster-group) to learn more about adjusting cluster group's virtual cluster settings.

-# Users Resource Quotas
+# User Resource Quotas

 All Palette users are subject to resource quotas.
-The two entities that impact a user's resource quotas when interacting with virtual clusters are the tenant developer user quotas, and the cluster group virtual cluster settings.
+The two entities that impact a user's resource quotas when interacting with virtual clusters are the tenant developer user quotas and the cluster group virtual cluster settings.

-## Tenant User Quotas Settings
+## Tenant Developer User Quotas

 The global user quotas that a Palette administrator has defined in the tenant developer settings are always evaluated first.
 The tenant user quotas define the maximum set of resources a user can claim.